andymeneely/squib/README.md

 # Squib

 Squib is a ruby DSL for prototyping card and board games.
 Think of it like [nanDeck](http://www.nand.it/nandeck/) done "the Ruby way".
 Start with some basic commands and generate print-ready PNGs and PDFs.
-Squib supports complex text rendering, reading PNGs and SVGs, reading from XSLX files, and shape drawing.
+Squib supports complex text rendering, reading PNGs and SVGs, reading from ExcelX files, and shape drawing.
 Plus, you have the full power of Ruby behind you.

 Check it out!